Pryz/kafka-training/README.md

 * A Kafka broker
 * A Zookeeper web app to browse the ZK content listening on 4550. ([http://localhost:4550](http://localhost:4550)) from your web browser.

+You will have to wait few seconds to see all your containers up and running.

 The Input connection string for the ZK browser will be : zk:2181.

 ### "Connect" to Kafka